-LDR 5223 ORGANIZATIONAL COMMUNICATIONS FOR LEADERS (3 HRS.)
+LDR 5213 ORGANIZATIONAL COMMUNICATIONS AND MARKETING FOR LEADERS (3 HRS.)

 This course is designed to examine the theoretical and applied literature in the field of organizational communication relevant to organizational leadership.
-The different perspectives on organizational theory - the classical, systems approach, cultural, etc. - will be studied and compared.
 In addition, such applied topics as organizational socialization, conflict, and the impact of technology on organizational communications will be investigated.
+Understanding the role of marketing in communicating and delivering customer value, and how a marketing orientation drives value will also be examined within the coursework.